Xirema/probabilityx/readme.md

 The application can then be run from the build directory, or copied to a different directory to be run in.

+The exact Boost version can be a lower version, but the cmake config will need to be changed to match the version being compiled with, or else the compilation will fail.
+Some older versions of the Boost.Multiprecision library are known to have defects that specifically affect the functionality used in this library, so using at least 1.89 is preferred.

 ## Example
 An example script: